-While you are recording in the table, you can try to record the lengths in ascending or descending order so that the learners notice a pattern in the length and the breadth.
-Discuss with the class which rectangles are congruent (same) or not.
+While you are recording in the table, you can try to record the lengths in ascending or descending order so that the students notice a pattern in the length and the breadth.
+Discuss with the students which rectangles are congruent (same) and which are not.
 And why?

-Apart from the table you can also use graphs or plots of lengths versus area.
+Apart from tables, you can also use graphs, or plots of lengths versus area.
 Plots make some of the symmetry more visible.

 You can also bring to their notice that in case of perimeter 16 units, the largest area is occupied by the square (length and breadth are equal).
-In the case of 18, the largest area occurs when the difference between the length and the breadth is the lowest possible.
+In the case of 18, the largest area is covered when the difference between the length and the breadth is the lowest possible.
 Do point out that the difference of 1 is the lowest possible because we are working with whole numbers.

-The two numbers 16 and 18 have been chosen because for one of them (16) one gets a square of area 16 square units and another one (18) does not.
+The two numbers 16 and 18 have been chosen, because for one of them (16) you get a square of area i.e., 16 square units, and for the other (18) you do not.
 You can use this as an opportunity to have a conversation about the form (4p) for a perimeter which is necessary to get a square of that perimeter.
-So there can be questions like, "Can there

-©HBCSE, 2018 4 be a square of perimeter 22 on the grid?"
+So there can be questions like, "Can there be a square of perimeter 22 on the grid?"
 Ask them to give reasons for their answers.